European equities recover from four-month low, Greek shares slip

 By Atul Prakash

-LONDON, June 16 (Reuters) - European shares recovered in late trading and ended higher on Tuesday after hitting a four-month low, with analysts saying the Greece-led sell-off and a weaker euro had created some buying opportunities for investors.
+LONDON, June 16 (Reuters) - European shares recovered after hitting a four-month low in choppy trading on Tuesday, with analysts and traders saying that the Greece-led sell-off and a weaker euro had created some buying opportunities for investors.

-The pan-European FTSEurofirst 300 index closed 0.6 percent higher at 1,528.83 points, having earlier hit its lowest level since mid-February.
-The European volatility index rose 3.2 percent to its highest since January.
+The pan-European FTSEurofirst 300 index was up 0.3 percent at 1435 GMT, having earlier hit its lowest level since mid-February.
+The European volatility index rose 3.3 percent to its highest since January.

-A stabilisation in European bond markets also helped stocks, analysts said, adding the weaker euro, which was down 0.5 percent against the U.S. dollar, was positive for European exporting companies.
+Analysts cited the weaker euro, which was down 0.5 percent against the U.S. dollar, as a positive for European exporting companies.

 “A weaker euro is a big plus for company profits and that is providing some support to European companies,” said KBC senior economist Koen De Leus, adding that Tuesday’s recovery is not sustainable.